vaibhavgupta2499/Intern-Work/int-nlp-1/Intro To NLTK/NLTK.md

   The tokenization concept should be used to achieve this.
 (Tokenization is the process of dividing the quantity of text into smaller pieces called tokens.)

   ## What is Lemmatization?

   Lemmatization technique is like stemming.
-The output we will get after lemmatization is called ‘lemma’, which is a root word rather than root stem, the output of stemming.
-After lemmatization, we will be getting a valid word that means the same thing.
+The output we are going to get once lemmatization is named ‘lemma’, that could be a stem instead of root stem, the output of
+  stemming. once lemmatization, we are going to be obtaining a sound word which means a similar issue.

-NLTK provides WordNetLemmatizer class which is a thin wrapper around the wordnet corpus.
-This class uses morphy() function to the WordNet CorpusReader class to find a lemma.
-Let us understand it with an example
+   NLTK provides WordNetLemmatizer category that could be a skinny wrapper round the wordnet corpus.
+This category uses morphy() operate to the WordNet CorpusReader category to   search out a lemma. allow us to are aware of it with Associate in Nursing example.

    ### First, we need to import the natural language toolkit(nltk).